GenericP3rson/docs-1/src/speedway/getting-started.md

 You may also download the project as a zip file from the GitHub Repository.

 # Getting Started with the Speedway UI
-Getting started with the Speedway UI is easy.
-You can use the Speedway UI to create a new account, create or query a schema, build or get an object, and create or get a bucket.

 ## Requirements
 - NodeJS